 Thank you to our Play Without Boundaries sponsors:

 Please Touch Museum partners with organizations and agencies to make our museum accessible to visitors of every age.

 If you are interested in partnering with us for a Play Without Boundaries event, or to learn more about accessibility at Please Touch Museum, please email firstname.lastname@example.org.

 Therapists and care providers play important roles in allowing visitors with special needs to fully experience the Museum.
 We are pleased to offer one (1) complimentary admission ticket at the request of a designated therapist, care provider or personal care attendant who is aiding a paid visitor or member requiring medical or physical assistance during their visit to the Museum.
 The request for a complimentary admission ticket must be made at the time of the visitor or member admission and is only valid during that single visit.

 Service animals are welcome at the Museum, but we do ask that visitors or members call ahead (215-581-3181) to let us know.

 Restrooms are located throughout the Museum on both floors.
 Baby changing stations are available in selected restrooms.

 Designated parking spaces are available for those with special physical needs in the Museum Parking Lot, adjacent to Memorial Hall.

-Our Nursing Room is located on the lower level between The Market and Cents & Sensibility.
+Our Nursing Room, located on the lower level between The Market and Cents & Sensibility, is temporarily closed.

 First Aid Kits are available throughout the Museum.
 If you would like access to one, please ask our floor staff.
 You may also store medical equipment or medications at the Admissions Desk at any time during your visit.